HumanSignal/label-studio-evalme/README.md

 </details>

-## What is Evalme
+## What is Evalme?
-Evalme is a collection of Label Studio evaluation metrics implementations and an easy-to-use API to create custom metrics.
+Evalme is a collection of Label Studio evaluation metric implementations and an easy-to-use API to create custom metrics.
 It offers:

 * A standardized interface to increase reproducibility
-* Reduces boilerplate
+* Reduced boilerplate
-* Metrics optimized for Label Studio format
+* Optimized metrics for Label Studio

-You can use Evalme with any Label Studio verions or with Label Studio Enterprise.
+## Get started with Evalme

-## Using Evalme
+You can use Evalme with any Label Studio versions or with Label Studio Enterprise.

-### Loading existing data from Label Studio
+### Load existing data from Label Studio

-You can use Label Studio REST API to load existing data from your instance of Label Studio or Label Studio Enterprise.
+Use the Label Studio REST API to load existing data from your instance of Label Studio or Label Studio Enterprise.

-Specify your Label Studio url, access token and project id in the parametres:
+Specify your Label Studio URL, access token and project ID in the parameters:
 ``` python
 from evalme.matcher import Matcher